abannan/PhoneBookApp/README.md

 When the PhoneBook database is created at first run, an Application User row needs adding, just the created/updated dates.

 The Application User Id used in several places (hardcoded for now) needs to be change from 1 if adding the row creates an Id that isn't 1

+## Web Api

+This has been coded so that the Swagger interface can be used for testing.

+## Angular App

+This has the URL of the web api set in the ClientApp\src\environments\environment.ts file